-- AYP determinations will be based primarily on State assessments that have been developed consistent with nationally recognized professional and technical standards and are supported by evidence regarding validity and reliability for AYP purposes. - Georgia's minimum number is 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap) for subgroup AYP AMO and Second Indicator accountability purposes (including confidence interval, multi-year average, and safe harbor). - All schools face school improvement consequences when they miss AYP for two consecutive years or more in the same subject or the second indicator.
-See element 3.2 for additional information. - All LEAs face consequences if they do not meet AYP in the same subject or \second indicator for two consecutive years or more at both the elementary/middle school and the high school levels. - Annually, Georgia requires all subgroups, LEAs, and the State to demonstrate 95 percent participation in state assessments (subgroup size N = 40 or more students, enrolled in AYP grades). - Georgia has an appeals process for AYP determinations through which any LEA may appeal a State determination regarding a school or LEA that is found not to have made AYP. - Georgia's curriculum-based assessment system is aligned to its Quality Core Curriculum (QCC) and/or Georgia Performance Standards (GPS) which are aligned with NAEP and the state required normreferenced tests.
+- AYP determinations will be based primarily on State assessments that have been developed consistent with nationally recognized professional and technical standards and are supported by evidence regarding validity and reliability for AYP purposes. - Georgia's minimum number is 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap) for subgroup AYP AMO and Second Indicator (does not apply to graduation rate or attendance but to those elementary and middle schools who use one of the academic content areas from the list of acceptable 2nd indicators) accountability purposes (including confidence interval,19 multi-year average, and safe harbor). - All schools face school improvement consequences when they miss AYP for two consecutive years or more in the same subject or the second indicator.
+See element 3.2 for additional information. - All LEAs face consequences if they do not meet AYP in the same subject or second indicator for two consecutive years or more at both the elementary/middle school and the high school levels. - Annually, Georgia requires all subgroups, LEAs, and the State to demonstrate 95 percent participation in state assessments (subgroup size n = 40 or more students, enrolled in AYP grades). - Georgia has an appeals process for AYP determinations through which any LEA may appeal a State determination regarding a school or LEA that is found not to have made AYP. - Georgia's curriculum-based assessment system is aligned to its Quality Core Curriculum (QCC) and/or Georgia Performance Standards (GPS) which are aligned with NAEP and the state required normreferenced tests.